 Inhalation is the most important route of occupational exposure.
 The potential for exposure exists in petroleum refining, as well as during production of purified butadiene monomer, various butadiene-based rubber and plastic polymers, and rubber and plastic products, such as tyres, hoses and a variety of molded objects.

-CAREX Canada estimates that approximately 4,000 Canadians are exposed to 1,3-butadiene in their workplaces.
+CAREX Canada estimates that approximately 3,300 Canadians are exposed to 1,3-butadiene in their workplaces.
 The largest industrial groups exposed are basic chemical manufacturing, oil and gas extraction, and petroleum and coal product manufacturing.
 The largest exposure groups by occupation are construction trades helpers and labourers, central control and process operators in petroleum, gas and chemical processing, and rubber processing machine operators and related workers.